Engwe EP-2 Pro Review – Folding Fat Tire Electric Bike

 When I started the ride, the bike was in pedal-assist level 5 and the battery had 5 bars left.

-After riding a couple of minutes, I suddenly noticed that only 3 bars were left.
-After turning it into level 3, the display showed me 4 bars of battery.
-At the same time, I had no idea how many miles I can get.
+After riding for a couple of minutes, I suddenly noticed that only 3 bars were left.
+After turning it into speed-mode 3, the display showed me 4 bars of battery.
+At the same time, I had no idea how many miles I could get.

 But this is no issue if you test more and get more familiar with the bike.